Marketing and Account Coordinator

 Consumers are turning to digital channels to complete purchases, and the financial sector is no exception.
 COVID-19 has sped up this change in the financial services industry and we can expect to see more banks offering services online, fewer branches open, and better fraud-prevention in place for digital transactions by the end of 2020.

 With this comes a change in how consumers find out and evaluate these products.
 This is where you come in.
 The importance of publishers will increase with more brands turning to affiliate marketing as a viable, cost-effective solution.

 To truly leverage this opportunity, you must carefully consider the products that you choose to promote.
-Below, we discuss our top suggestions and what to look out for when evaluating new partnerships.

 Why it is Important to Choose the Right Products

 As a new publisher, it may be tempting to partner with all the brands you can and promote everything all at once.
 From our experience, this can quickly become overwhelming and challenging to manage.